 Are your products organic?

 We are not certified as a warehouse to offer Certified Organic products.
 We are, however, registered to handle organic products.
 This means that we are able to sell Certified Organic products in their original case size.
-Also, much of what we offer is grown in the wild (wildcrafted) or cultivated without the use of commercial pesticides and fertilizers.

 Do your products contain allergens?

-The Code of Federal Regulations listing of major known allergens includes peanuts, soybeans, milk, eggs, fish, crustacea, tree nuts, and wheat.
-All of our products containing any major known allergen are explicity labeled with the common or usual name of the allergen.
+The Code of Federal Regulations listing of major known allergens includes peanuts, soybeans, milk, eggs, fish, crustacean, tree nuts, and wheat.
+All of our products containing any major known allergen are explicitly labeled with the common or usual name of the allergen.
 While our manufacturing and packaging practices attempt to reduce and eliminate any cross-contact of products with known major food allergens, our products are packaged on machinery that packages tree nuts, soy products, and dairy products.

 What is your vanilla powder and how can I use it?